yuri-schmaltz/Wan2GP/README.md

 **Follow DeepBeepMeep on Twitter/X to get the Latest News**: https://x.com/deepbeepmeep

 ## 🔥 Latest Updates
+### June 19 2025: WanGP v6.2, Vace even more Powercharged
+Have I told you that I am a big fan of Vace ?
+Here are more goodies to unleash its power:
+- If you ever wanted to watch Star Wars in 4:3, just use the new *Outpainting* feature and it will add the missing bits of image at the top and the bottom of the screen.
+The best thing is *Outpainting* can be combined with all the other Vace modifications, for instance you can change the main character of your favorite movie at the same time
+- More processing can combined at the same time  (for instance the depth process can be applied outside the mask)
+- Upgraded the depth extractor to Depth Anything 2 which is much more detailed

+As a bonus, I have added two finetunes based on the Safe-Forcing technology (which requires only 4 steps to generate a video): Wan 2.1 text2video Safe-Forcing and Vace Safe-Forcing.
+I know there is Lora around but the quality of the Lora is worse (at least with Vace) compared to the full model.
+Don't hesiate to share your opinion about this on the discord server.
 ### June 17 2025: WanGP v6.1, Vace Powercharged
 Lots of improvements for Vace the Mother of all Models:
 - masks can now be combined with on the fly processing of a control video, for instance you can extract the motion of a specific person defined by a mask